clayauld/SkiffOS/configs/starfive/README.md

  1. Follow the Flashing the bootloader steps through step 8.
  2. Enter "root@s5t" instead of "0"
- 3. Press 0 and send the bootloader-BEAGLEV-buildroot.bin.out file.
+ 3. Press 0 and send the bootloader-JH7100-buildroot.bin.out file.
  4. Press 1 and send the ddrinit-2133-buildroot.bin.out

 Note: if this process fails, you will need to use a recovery process with a